 How should this medicine be used?

-Acetaminophen comes as a tablet, chewable tablet, capsule, suspension or solution (liquid), drops (concentrated liquid; removed from U.S. market), extended-release (long-acting) tablet, and orally disintegrating tablet (tablet that dissolves quickly in the mouth), to take by mouth, with or without food.
+Acetaminophen comes as a tablet, chewable tablet, capsule, suspension or solution (liquid), extended-release (long-acting) tablet, and orally disintegrating tablet (tablet that dissolves quickly in the mouth), to take by mouth, with or without food.
 Acetaminophen also comes as a suppository to use rectally.
 Acetaminophen is available without a prescription, but your doctor may prescribe acetaminophen to treat certain conditions.
 Follow the directions on the package or prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

 If you are giving acetaminophen to your child, read the package label carefully to make sure that it is the right product for the age of the child.
 Do not give children acetaminophen products that are made for adults.
 Some products for adults and older children may contain too much acetaminophen for a younger child.
 Check the package label to find out how much medication the child needs.
 If you know how much your child weighs, give the dose that matches that weight on the chart.
 If you don't know your child's weight, give the dose that matches your child's age.
 Ask your child's doctor if you don't know how much medication to give your child.